diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US001 - Create a competence because there has to be at least one competence to assign to the profession we are creating

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
     * a designation
     * an informal description
     * a technical description
-    * an estimated duration
-    * an estimated cost
+    * a medium salary

 * Selected data:
+    * a level of education required
+    * required competences
-    * a task category
+    * a sector of activity

 **Output Data:**

-* List of existing task categories
+* List of all registered professions
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)